sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 The LLVM `posit` pass operates analogously: it converts `double` operations and operands to the `posit` versions.
 This conversion is limited by the availability of `posit` operation implementations.
-We draw `posit` addition, subtraction, multiplication, and division implementations from the [Cerlane Leong's SoftPosit repository](https://gitlab.com/cerlane/SoftPosit-Python).
+We draw `posit` conversion, addition, subtraction, multiplication, and division implementations from the [Cerlane Leong's SoftPosit repository](https://gitlab.com/cerlane/SoftPosit-Python).

 ### Benchmarks